phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 133321
+#Number of Clinton Tweets: 133778
-#Number of Trump Tweets: 113489
+#Number of Trump Tweets: 114009
-#Number of Rubio Tweets: 30392
+#Number of Rubio Tweets: 30626
-#Number of Bush Tweets: 11574
+#Number of Bush Tweets: 11654
-#Number of Carson Tweets: 10904
+#Total Number of Tweets: 11405
-#Number of Sanders Tweets: 1401
+#Number of Carson Tweets: 10977
-#Total Number of Tweets:
+#Number of Sanders Tweets: 1649
 ---